Associative bond swaps in molecular dynamics: Introduction

-This unusual connectivity-preserving swap mechanism requires the development of additional modelling algorithms.
-Scientists have recently developed different numerical solution for bond swaps, usually embedding Monte Carlo hops into hybrid molecular dynamics or Monte Carlo (MD,MC) simulations~\cite{wittmer2016shear,stukalin2013self,smallenburg2013patchy,Oyarzun2018}.
-The method that we propose and share here is an implementation of a fully MD-based method introduced in Ref.~\cite{sciortino2017three}.
-This recipe to model swaps has already been able to provide meaningful results in the context of smart vitrimers~\cite{Ciarella2018,rovigatti2018self,Ciarella2019,ciarella2019understanding}, or even as a mere trick too speed up the equilibration of any network forming system~\cite{Gnan2017,Harrer2019}.
 The method extends any pairwise potential able to generate network structures, making its bonds swappable by introducing a continuous three-body interaction term based on that same pairwise potential.
 This three-body addition is not only elegant and smooth, but also relatively cheap because it does not introduce any independent function that has to be computed every step: it only combines forces already evaluated by standard pairwise MD.
 An additional parameter ($\lambda$) that controls the swap rate through an energy barrier is introduced in the definition of this three body potential, and it acts as the knob to tune the mechanical properties of the material through swaps.

-In this paper, we argue that our solution is more natural in mimicking the real dynamics of swap events because it does not break the flow of the equations of motion solved in the MD scheme.
-After demonstrating the effectiveness of our implementation of the three-body potential for swappable crosslinkers into the software HOOMD-blue~\cite{glaser2015strong,anderson2008general}, we reveal its genuineness by showing that this fully MD mechanism follows the free energy landscape in deciding which particle have to swap.
-Our version of HOOMD embedding the three-body potential is available via \url{https://github.com/SCiarella/hoomd-blue}, both for cpu and gpu computations~\cite{CiarellaGithubHoomd}.
-We will update this preprint as soon as our code is available through other channels as well.
+The paper is organized as follows.
+We first present our implementation of the three-body potential for swappable bonds into the framework of the HOOMD-blue toolkit~\cite{glaser2015strong,anderson2008general}.
+We then demonstrate its effectiveness through a bond autocorrelation analysis, proving that bonds rearrange by swapping.
+We continue with a novel use case for the method, demonstrating the improvement and acceleration of a model self-assembling system by avoiding pitfalls through associative swapping of the assembling bonds.
+We demonstrate that, compared to self-assembly based on simple pair potentials, we reach better configurations in a shorter time.
+Finally, we demonstrate the primary physical advantage of the method: Because the swapping is governed by forces, the simulation follows the free energy landscape in deciding which particle have to swap.
+In this sense, the method provides a realistic network dynamics that captures practical effects like the slip-bond behavior discussed in sec.~\ref{sec:phys_adv}.

+Our implementation in HOOMD-blue is available via the official repository, starting from version \mbox{v3.0.0-beta.4}, released on February 16, 2021.
+The potential can run both on CPU and GPU, both NVIDIA and AMD architectures.